gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 #### CISO

 - Strategic Oversight
-    - The CISO is responsible for ensuring that the CTI program aligns with the organization’s risk management and business objectives.
+    - The CISO is responsible for ensuring that the CTI program aligns with the organization`s risk management and business objectives.
 - Decision Maker
     - They prioritize actions based on threat intelligence reports and provide strategic direction on mitigating identified risks.
 - Stakeholder Communication